-The Centers for Medicare & Medicaid Services, which has granted work requirement requests from nine states and is considering several more, said it will continue to defend its approvals.
+The Centers for Medicare & Medicaid Services, which has granted work requirement requests from nine states and is considering several more, was not deterred by the ruling.